-- 1. The student's Math score was at least 530, AND - 2.
+- ii.
+The student took the SAT on or after March 1, 2016, and met both subject-specific benchmarks: - 1.
+The student's Math score was at least 530, AND - 2.
 The student's Evidence-Based Reading and Writing score was at least 480, OR - iii.
 The student met all four subject-specific benchmarks on the ACT: - 1.
 The student's English score was at least 18, AND - 2.
 The student's Math score was at least 22, AND - 3.
 The student's Reading score was at least 22, AND - 4.
 The student's Science score was at least 23. - b.
 NOT COLLEGE-READY if: - i.
 The student did not take either assessment, OR - ii.
 The student took one or both assessments but did not meet the collegeready standard in either. - 6.
 Calculate the ACT/SAT Participation and Performance rate as follows: - a.
 Total number of college-ready students (5a) divided by total number of qualifying 12th-grade students (5a + 5b) - 7.
-Calculate the ACT/SAT Participation rate as follows: - Total number of students who took one or both assessments but did not meet the college-ready standard in either (5bii) divided by the total number of qualifying 12th-grade students (5a + 5b) - 8.
+Calculate the ACT/SAT Participation rate as follows: - a.
+Total number of students who took one or both assessments but did not meet the college-ready standard in either (5bii) divided by the total number of qualifying 12th-grade students (5a + 5b) - 8.
 Calculate the ACT/SAT Non-Participation rate as follows: - a.
 Total number of students who did not take either assessment (5bi) divided by the total number of qualifying 12th-grade students (5a + 5b) - 9.
 Assign an exception code as appropriate: - a.
 NOT APPLICABLE, if the school does not serve 12th graders. - b.
 INSUFFICIENT SAMPLE, if the school has fewer than 25 students who qualified for the metric.